Nonminimally coupled ultralight axions as cold dark matter: INITIAL CONDITIONS

 The solution to this ODE is

 where $C$ is the constant of integration.
 We neglect the fastest decaying mode, which is the last term in the solution.
 This gives the initial condition for $\theta$,

-Obtaining initial condition for $\widetilde{\Omega}_{\phi}$ in this manner is difficult.
-Thus, we put $\xi = 0$ and follow the method used in Ure{\~n}a-L{\'o}pez and Gonzalez-Morales (2016) \cite{UrenaLopez2016}.
+Obtaining the initial condition for $\widetilde{\Omega}_{\phi}$ in this manner is difficult.
+Thus, we put $\xi = 0$ and follow the method used in the work of Ure{\~n}a-L{\'o}pez and Gonzalez-Morales \cite{UrenaLopez2016}.
 This gives the following initial condition for $\widetilde{\Omega}_{\phi}$:

-where $K$ is a constant which needs to be found numerically.
-We can use binary search in order to find the value of $K$ which gives the correct value of $\Omega_{\phi0}$, the present value of scalar field density parameter.
-For the range of cases we consider for the non-minimally coupled ULAs, the value of $K$ can vary by many orders of magnitude.
+where $K$ is a constant that needs to be found numerically.
+We can use a binary search in order to find the value of $K$ which gives the correct value of $\Omega_{\phi0}$, the present value of scalar-field density parameter.
+For the range of cases we consider for the nonminimally coupled ULAs, the value of $K$ can vary by many orders of magnitude.

-The initial condition for $\Omega_{\nu}$ is given by:
+The initial condition for $\Omega_{\nu}$ is given by

-\subsection{First Order Initial Conditions}
+\subsection{First order initial conditions}

 For the first order equations, we consider two initial conditions: adiabatic and isocurvature.
-In a multi-component fluid, these initial condition can refer to different components.
-We adopt the usual adiabatic initial conditions in which the ratio of number densities of different components is chosen to be the same (for a detailed discussion see e.g. \cite{Ma1995} or \cite{2005pfc..book.....M}).
-On the other hand, for isocurvature initial conditions, only the density perturbations associated with either the baryons or ULAs are non-zero initially.
-For instance, ULA isocurvature mode has only $\delta_{\phi} \neq 0$ during very early times, while all other perturbation variables are set to zero.
+In a multicomponent fluid, these initial conditions can refer to different components.
+We adopt the usual adiabatic initial conditions in which the ratio of the number densities of different components is chosen to be the same (for a detailed discussion, see e.g. \cite{Ma1995} or \cite{2005pfc..book.....M}).
+On the other hand, for isocurvature initial conditions, only the density perturbations associated with either the baryons or ULAs are nonzero initially.
+For instance, the ULA isocurvature mode has only $\delta_{\phi} \neq 0$ during very early times, while all other perturbation variables are set to zero.
 We consider only this isocurvature mode in our analysis.

-Obtaining initial conditions at first order using analytic solutions for non-minimally coupled scalar field is difficult.
-Therefore, as in the background case, we start our search for the suitable initial conditions with the $\xi = 0$ case for both the modes.
+Obtaining initial conditions at first order using analytic solutions for nonminimally coupled scalar fields is difficult.
+Therefore, as in the background case, we start our search for the suitable initial conditions with the $\xi = 0$ case for both modes.

-\subsubsection{Adiabatic Mode}
+\subsubsection{Adiabatic mode}

 Using Eqs.~(\ref{eq:axion_anis_stress}) and~(\ref{eq:Anisotropic_stress_equation}), we obtain $\Psi = -\Phi$ for $\xi = 0$.
-For the adiabatic mode, the metric perturbation is constant deep in the radiation dominated era.
+For the adiabatic mode, the metric perturbation is constant deep in the radiation-dominated era.
 Therefore, $\Phi_i' = 0$.
 Further, we know from the previous section that as $a\to0$, $y\to0$ and $\theta\to0$.
-Thus, at early times, from Eq. \ref{eq:beta_eqn}, we obtain
+Thus, at early times, from Eq. (\ref{eq:beta_eqn}), we obtain